Debbie LeeKeenan teaches in the Early Childhood program at the Graduate School of Education.

 Professional Title: Visiting Professor

-Areas of Academic Focus and Expertise: Early childhood education; curriculum development, teacher education and professional development, inclusive special education, teacher inquiry and documentation, leadership development, anti-bias education and social change.
+Areas of Academic Focus and Expertise: Early childhood education; curriculum development, teacher education and professional development, inclusive special education, home-school partnerships, teacher inquiry and documentation, leadership development, anti-bias education and social change.

 Area of Work and Concentration at Lesley: Early Childhood Education.